SahilGupta1331/space_Invaders/README.md

 Replace TOKEN with the token that you just copied.

+On the Discord Bot's Portal, go to OAuth2 -> URL Generator and select bot, Administrator and then open the Generated Url to add the bot to your server.

 Now download Python at https://www.python.org/downloads.
 Make sure to add it to path when installing.

 Now that we've installed Python and added it to the path.
 Open Command Prompt and run "pip install discord.py".